YoelGraumann/PoincareEmbeddings/README.md

 # Poincaré Embeddings – Experiments and Extensions
 This project explores the performance and robustness of Poincaré embeddings, a type of hyperbolic embedding used to capture hierarchical structures in data.
-The work is divided into two main phases:
+The work is divided into two main phases: please read Poincare Embedding Summary.pdf for the full analysis of the findings.
+The ipynb files have the python code.

 The Project is based on this paper:Poincaré Embeddings for Learning Hierarchical Representations by Maximilian Nickel and Douwe Kiela